Related publications

 Moneywise

-You’ll get between £250 and £600 each winter.
-Most payments are made automatically between November and December.
-The payment you get is based on your age, whether you receive certain benefits and who you live with.
+The Winter Fuel Payment you get is based on your age, whether you receive certain benefits and who you live with.
 If you live with someone else who qualifies, the payment is split between you.
-Winter Fuel Payment is also tax free.
+You can find out how much you’ll get at gov.uk.

 In 2023/24 you will get an Alternative Fuels Payment if you live off-grid and use alternative fuels.
 Alternative fuels can mean heating oil, liquified petroleum gas, coal or biomass to heat your home.
 This will be worth up to £200.